When Is the Best Time

 - How to Get to Perito Moreno Glacier | Bus From El Calafate

-Tip: Choose one of the two Ice Trekking Tours (mini or big).
+Tip: Choose an ice trekking tour from above!
 Ice trekking is the only way to get onto the glacier!
-And a stunning experience you won't forget!
+And a stunning experience you won’t forget!
 Need more details?
-Read our guide below, especially the 'How to Visit' part.
+Read our guide below, especially the ‘How to Visit‘ part.
 See an overview of the best tours here: Perito Moreno Tours from El Calafate (very safe and reliable booking via GetYourGuide) Make sure to check the ratings and read the reviews!
-Book in advance or you'll run the risk of not getting a spot!
+Book in advance or you’ll run the risk of not getting a spot!

 Highlights – Cracking Ice | Time of Day